karledenstal/HARBINGER/README.md

     - Markarth (???)
         - Gold reward
         - Allows you to send Companion sentry to Windhelm
-- Use earned gold to turn Jorrvaskr into a proper Mead hall (Not implemented, future plan)
+- Use earned gold to turn Jorrvaskr into a proper Mead hall
-- Use earned gold to create smaller outposts in hold capitals (Not implemented, future plan)
+- Use earned gold to create smaller outposts in hold capitals